Technical offboarding of your employees

 As part of the offboarding concept, it should be defined for how long email addresses should remain accessible to external parties after the employee has left.
 A period of between 1-3 months is normally recommended.

-4. return of the hardware
+4. Return of the hardware

 With the shift towards hybrid working, employees are usually equipped with various mobile devices such as laptops or smartphones.
 In addition, they usually have other hardware such as computer accessories, office keys and the like.
 If someone leaves the company, these must of course be returned in full.

-5. clean up devices
+5. Clean devices

-6. terminate contracts
+6. Terminate contracts

 Last but not least, laptop, tablet or smartphone use often includes mobile phone contracts.
 Make sure that these are terminated when you leave.
 Alternatively, the contract can be transferred to other employees for further use, thus saving costs.